Diamond (gemstone): Modern

 The modern era of diamond mining began in the 1860s in Kimberley, South Africa with the opening of the first large-scale diamond mine.
 The first diamond there was found in 1866 on the banks of the Orange River and became known as the Eureka Diamond.

 In 1869, an even larger 83.50 carat diamond was found on the slopes of Colesberg Kopje on the farm Vooruitzigt belonging to the De Beers brothers.
 This sparked off the famous "New Rush" and within a month, 800 claims were cut into the hillock which were worked frenetically by two to three thousand men.
-As the land was lowered so the hillock became a mine—in time, the world-renowned Kimberley Mine.
+As the land was lowered, the hillock became a mine—in time, the world-renowned Kimberley Mine.
 Following agreement by the British government on compensation to the Orange Free State for its competing land claims, Griqualand West was annexed to the Cape Colony in 1877.

 From 1871 to 1914, 50,000 miners dug the Big Hole with picks and shovels, yielding 2,722 kg of diamonds, and by 1873 Kimberley was the second largest town in South Africa, having an approximate population of 40,000.

 The various smaller mining companies were amalgamated by the British businessmen Cecil Rhodes and Charles Rudd into the De Beers Mining Company, and the Barnato Diamond Mining Company by Barney Barnato.
 In 1888, the two companies merged to form De Beers Consolidated Mines, which proceeded to establish a monopoly over the world's diamond market.
 That monopoly had ended by 2005, following an antitrust lawsuit in the US (which De Beers settled without admitting wrongdoing, upon payment of a US$295 million settlement), and a voluntary agreement between De Beers and the European Commission.
 The latter agreement had been overturned upon appeal by the Russian mining company Alrosa, but the European Court of Justice then upheld the decision and the European Commission subsequently concluded its investigation with no more action being taken against De Beers.